rselvanathan/mailsender-scala/README.md

 The AWS SQS is polled at a given interval.
 The application itself is currently synchronous, but may be extended to be asynchronous in the future (The Java version is Asynchronous).

-Tech Used : AWS SQS, Scala
+Tech Used : AWS SQS, Scala, Docker

 ###Docker Usage